 How Much Compensation Can I Receive with an Extraschedular VA Disability Rating?

 Whether your disability rating is schedular or extraschedular, your monthly compensation depends on what that rating is.
 The higher your VA disability rating, the greater the amount of your monthly compensation.
-The VA disability benefit schedule for 2020 is as follows:

 - 0 percent disability rating: $0.00 per month

 - 10 percent disability rating: $142.29 per month

 - 20 percent disability rating: $281.27 per month

 - 30 percent disability rating: $435.69 per month

 - 40 percent disability rating: $627.61 per month

 - 50 percent disability rating: $893.43 per month